Degrees and Certifications:

 Credentials I have a B.S. in Child Psychology and an M.Ed. in Elementary Education.
 I attended CONFRATUTE at the University of Connecticut for Gifted and Talented Education and have been to several of the IB training opportunities including: Introductory Training-New York, Unit of Inquiry Writing-Salt Lake City, Assessments-Philadelphia, General Training-Hilton Head, and Leadership Training, in Salt Lake City.
 I am also a volunteer IBPYP Workshop Leader and consultant for schools seeking IBPYP authorization.
 I was sent to Puerto Rico to co-lead a Level 1 Workshop with a colleague from Virginia.
 It was a lovely background for a workshop to be held and we all had a wonderful experience.
 I have also been a consultant to a school in Colorado and Texas working towards their PYP authorization.
 And finally three Springs ago I attended a PYP Exhibition workshop in Kansas City.

 I come from a large blended family from the Minnetonka/Wayzata area.
 I have three younger sisters and three younger brothers.
-I have twelve nephews and nieces that I completely adore and are "the complete boss of me" and I spend my summers at their beck and call!!!:)They all call me Tia Tani or just Tia with a single syllable.
+I have twelve nephews and nieces that I completely adore and are "the complete boss of me" and I spend my summers at their beck and call!!!:)They all call me Tia :)

-I live for the most part in California in the summer with #2 sister's family (nephew 14 yrs. old, niece 10 yrs.) was spent going riding the waves at Santa Monica Beaches, playing games, reading books in Japanese and English, having slumber parties, going to the park, singing songs (Jeremey Camps, Reckless Album are the current favorites), hockey practice and games karate, swimming, and dancing with laughing and giggling sprinkled throughout each day.
-They are both in Japanese Immersion schools, which adds extra levels of fun!
+I live for the most part in California in the summer with #2 sister's family (nephew 17 , attending Santa Monica Community College, niece 15 yrs.) was spent going riding the waves at Santa Monica Beaches, playing games, listening to music (Jeremey Camps, Reckless Album are the current favorites), water polo, hanging out in hammocks, spending time on the elliptical, going to movies, "Barbie" and "The Sound of Freedom", shopping and riding my bycicle everywhere!

 This summer I was so thankful I had the opportunity to hang out with my family and friends!
-As you have read I had a very busy summer!
-My family and church activities consumes my time when I am not at school or preparing for school.
+As you have read, I had a very busy summer!
+My family and church activities consume my time when I am not at school or preparing for school.
 I am truly blessed and looking forward to an exciting year.

 Primary Years Program (PYP)

-I have attached the Learner Profiles and their definitions from IB.
+I have attached The Learner Profile and their definitions from IB.
 We use this vocabulary with the students and staff and encourage them to practice/demonstrate the qualities at all times.
-The attitudes are: confidence, tolerance, commitment, enthusiasm, cooperation, creativity, integrity, empathy, curiosity, independence, appreciation, and respect.

 Our 6 Units of Inquiry this year are:

 Your child will have homework every night.
-They will have up to 30 minutes per night unless they have chosen to not complete their in class work.
+They will have up to 30 minutes per night unless they have chosen to not complete their in classwork.
 That time is to be spent reading a book at their level.
-Please ask your child what homework they have nightly and call me or write a note in their planner with any questions or homework help.
+Please ask your child what homework they have nightly and call me or text me with any questions or homework help.
 This will help the student understand that their home and school worlds are working closely together as partners.

-St. Paul Public Schools use the Everyday Math Program.
-We supplement the curriculum to meet the needs our individual students.
-They are given between 40-50 minutes every class period to complete their assignments.
+St. Paul Public Schools is using a new Math curriculum, HMH into Math.
+They are given 30 minutes every class period to complete their assignments.

 Attendance/Drop off and Pick up

-If you are dropping your child off, they are not to be in the building before 9:00 unless they are in Discovery Club.
-If you are dropping off your child late or picking them up early, you must stop in the office and sign them out with the school secretary.
+If you are dropping your child off, they may not be in the building before 7:15.
+If you are dropping your child off late, or picking them up early, you must stop in the office and sign them out with the school secretary.
 If you want to pick them up instead of taking the bus, a note must be provided or we will be required to put them on the bus.
-A student cannot ride another bus home nor can a walker take a bus home with someone else.
+A student cannot ride another bus to a friend's house, nor can a walker take a bus home with someone else.
 If your child is going to be absent, a phone call must be made to the school 651-293-8770.